Tarynmoore/Challenge-1/README.md

 HTML
 When given the starter code it did not meet accessibility standards.
-The starter code had too many <div>'s, no proper header/footer, no <alt> attributes, and no descriptive tite.
+The starter code had too many div's, no proper header/footer, no alt attributes, and no descriptive title.
 There were random #id tags that weren't necessary.